carmine560/trading-assistant/README.md

 Configure the cash balance and (optional) price limit regions on Hyper SBI 2 so that Tesseract recognizes these prices.
 This script only references a price limit if the previous closing price does not exist in the market data above.
-Because a region may have multiple prices, specify the index of the price you are referring to.
+Because a region may have more than one price, specify the index of the price you are referring to.
 A `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini` configuration file saves these configurations.